Skateboarding

 It's a Great Way to Get Around

-Skateboarding is a perfect transportation option.
+Skateboarding is a perfect transportation benefit.
 Jump on your board and you'll get where you need to go faster than walking or jogging.
 Skateboarding also doesn't require any fuel other than your own energy, so it's a great green alternative to driving.
 A skateboard also isn't as bulky as a bike, so you can easily stash it under a desk or even carry it around once you reach your destination.
-Many people skateboard to school or the office every day to save money, keep fit, and have fun.
+Many people benefit from skateboarding to school or the office every day to save money, keep fit, and have fun.

 It's a Great Cardio Workout

-Skateboarding is a sport that gets your heart and blood pumping, so it's a fantastic cardio workout.
-Since you'll usually go from pacing to explosive bursts of energy when you're doing tricks, skateboarding works your heart in a similar way to a high-intensity workout or a spin class.
+Skateboarding is a sport that gets your heart and blood pumping, so it's a fantastic way to improve your conditioning.
+Since you'll usually go from pacing to explosive bursts of energy when you're doing tricks, skateboarding works your heart in a similar way to a high-intensity workout (HIIT) or a spin class.
 Even pushing around a board on flat ground boosts the cardiovascular system and burns between eight and 12 calories a minute, according to Michele Olson, Ph.
 D., a professor of exercise science at Alabama's Auburn University.

 It Can Help Make You More Coordinated

 Skateboarders' arms, legs, feet, and eyes all work together to keep them upright and master new tricks.
-If you've always felt a little clumsier than the average person, skateboarding can help you improve your precision and coordination.
+If you've always felt a little clumsier than the average person, skateboarding can benefit you by helping you improve your precision and coordination.
 The learning curve can be steep, but in the long run, your improved coordination can help you with multitasking, driving, other sports, and daily activities in general.

 It'll Teach You How to Fall Safely

-Many people get nervous about the dangers skateboarding might bring with it, but skateboarding is actually safer than you might think.
+Many people get nervous about the dangers skateboarding might bring with it, but skateboarding is safer than you might think.
 In a widespread study of sporting injuries, skateboarding falls or accidents accounted for just 2% of recorded injuries.
 That's probably because skateboarders quickly learn how to fall safely to prevent injuries.
-This skill can help boarders reduce their risk of fall injuries throughout their lives.
+This skill can help boarders reduce their risk of fall injuries throughout their lives, and in fact, one of the benefits of skateboarding is improving your balance, which can help combat the fall risk as well.
 It's also really important for many other physical activities such as skiing, snowboarding, and rollerblading.

 Learning how to fall reduces the risk of serious injury, but wipeouts can still hurt.
-Believe it or not, this isn't necessarily a bad thing.
+This isn't necessarily a bad thing.
 Skateboarders quickly learn to dust themselves off and try again when they fall.
 Skateboarders learn to tolerate pain and build resilience as they try to master tricks.
 As an added bonus, they quickly learn what to do to keep themselves from facing the same accident again.

 It Improves Patience

 Performing gravity-defying tricks doesn't just happen.
-It takes perseverance and determination to master the kind of moves you see in top skateboarding competitions like Red Bull Solus.
+It takes perseverance and determination to master the kind of moves you see in top skateboarding competitions like the Red Bull World Skateboarding Tour.
 As you work toward nailing those moves, you'll learn to become more patient.
 The patience you learn in the skate park can serve you well in your professional and personal life.

 If you've never gotten on a board, now is your chance.
-Watching skateboarding movies is entertaining, and it can inspire you to get involved.
+Discover how these skateboarding benefits transform your everyday life, or discover something new about yourself.
 Check out our guide to easy skateboarding tricks and start enjoying the real benefits of skateboarding.